What is a marriage and family therapist (MFT or LMFT)?

 MFTs are healing arts practitioners licensed through the board of behavioral sciences in the state of California.
 Requirements include either a master’s degree or doctorate degree, 3,000 hours of supervised experience post-degree, and passing both a written and clinical vignette examination.
 MFTs treat individuals, couples, and families with a focus on understanding how people operate within the context of their families and look at problems from a relational standpoint.
 Please see www.camft.org for more information!

 What is a licensed professional clinical counselor (LPCC)?

 LPCCs operate from a broader lens.
 We take into account individual development, personality, socioeconomic, ethnicity and cultural factors when to comes to addressing challenges.
 LPCCs also require either a master's degree or doctorate degree, 3,000 hours of supervised experience post-degree and passing a written and clinical vignette exam.

 What forms of payment do you take?
 What are your fees?

-I currently accept credit cards, paypal to email@example.com, checks or cash.
-I bill California Victim’s Compensation Fund (aka Victim Witness) directly.
+I currently accept credit cards, paypal to email@example.com, venmo, checks or cash.

-My current session fees are $160 per 50 minute session and $160 for initial evaluation.
-Discounts are available for pregnant moms/families with a child under the age of two, students, military and veterans, and people with limited income depending on space available.
-Please ask about your individual situation.
-Other than Victim’s Compensation, I do not bill insurance companies directly but if you have a PPO or HSA/FSA I can provide a receipt that you may be able to turn in for reimbursement depending on your individual benefits.
+My current session fees are $175 per 50 minute session and $175 for initial evaluation.
+I do not bill insurance companies directly but if you have a PPO or HSA/FSA I can provide a receipt that you may be able to turn in for reimbursement depending on your individual benefits.
 By not billing insurance directly I am able to provide more privacy for my clients and without a third party dictating how we do therapy.
 Many PPO insurance companies will reimburse for out of network services and I can help you with this process.

 How do I choose a therapist?